cachatj/sample-pace-data-analytics-ml-ai/docs/main/solutions-deployment.md

 Environment Setup Steps:

-1) **Deployment Role**: Use AWS CLI to login to the account you wish to deploy to, using a deployment role with sufficient privileges to deploy the solution, preferably using the admin role or power user role or an equivalent role with sufficient privileges.
+1) **Deployment Role**: Use AWS CLI to login to the account you wish to deploy to, using a deployment role with sufficient privileges to deploy the solution, preferably using the admin role or an equivalent role with sufficient privileges.
+The solution assumes that you will login to AWS Management console using this deployment role.
+This role is also referred to as Admin role in the deployment instructions.

 To setup your aws-cli with deployment role credentials run the following command: